 Uniform Motion Calendar

-Uniform Motion Calendar (UMC) hearings must be set using the Online Scheduling System.
+Uniform Motion Calendar (UMC) hearings must be set with five (5) business days notice including courtesy copies of the motion and notice to the Court using the Online Scheduling System through Online Services.
 Use of this system requires a user ID and password.
 Technical questions regarding the system should be directed to CAD-Web@pbcgov.org; the Judicial Assistant is not able to answer these questions.
-Upon utilizing the online scheduling system, UMC hearings are set/noticed by a party filing/serving a Notice of Hearing.
-A copy of the Motion to be heard at UMC should be presented to the Court at the time of the hearing or mailed to the court in advance.

 Special Set Hearings

-For special set hearings requiring more than 30 minutes, please review the divisional instructions first and then email the judicial assistant at email@example.com
+Special set hearings requiring more than 30 minutes are held LIVE.
+Please email the judicial assistant at Cad-DivisionRS@pbcgov.org.

 Cancellations: Any party wishing to cancel their special set hearing may do so by sending an email to CAD-DivisionRS@pbcgov.org.
 The email must contain a case number, date and time of the hearing you wish to cancel.
 The moving party must also file a notice of cancellation on the case.

 The Court will hear Mediations and Motions to Determine Rent LIVE.
 These Hearings will be set at the end of the Wednesday Pre Trial Docket.

 Any answers/letters from Defendants should include the Case Number, Defendant's name, phone number and email address.
 Cases may be dismissed for lack of prosecution if not acted upon by the Plaintiff/Landlord upon the Court's review of the case file.